kawaicheung/book-on-naming-things/manuscript/F_Ch_ImaginingThings.md

 ===

-[Migrator/importer/copier example -- not as much of a visual 'leap' as officer, so a good starter piece]
+[Migrator/importer/copier example -- not as much of a visual 'leap' as officer, so a good starter piece]  -> Also, maybe an anecdote about Mike saying why do you care since its just you?
+YOu should ESPECIALLY care.
+Since you OWN the codebase, its about taking OWNERSHIP by caring about what your world will look like.

 ===